myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 Hatecheck (HC): https://github.com/paul-rottger/hatecheck-data

-#### GPT:
+#### Zero Shot Classification and Data Processing

+###### GPT
 Code for GPT zero shot classification is in the notebook `ZeroShot_Classification_with_Definitions.ipynb` This folder also contains a `requirements.txt` with requirements, but the most important versioning is `openai==1.51.2`

-Python notebook `xxxx.ipynb` for post processing of results + evaluation
+Python notebook `Raw_to_metrics.ipynb` for post processing of results + getting to evaluation metrics.

-#### LLaMa:
+Python notebook `GPT_Plots.ipynb` for plotting the results: requires as input the cleaned dataframes with metrics (F1 etc) as stored under `PartVI_Modelling/Results`.

+###### LLaMa

-Python notebook `xxxx.ipynb` for running predictions
+Python notebook `LLaMa_ZeroShot_with_Definitions.ipynb` for running predictions.

-Python notebook `xxxx.ipynb` for post processing of results + evaluation
+Python notebook `Plot_llama.ipynb` for post processing + evaluation + plotting results

 **Results:**

-Dictionary `xxxx.pkl` of predictions of
-GPT and Dictionary `xxxx.pkl` of predictions of LLaMa

-Dictionary `xxxx.pkl` for LLaMa and Dictionary `xxxx.pkl`  of the metrics (F1, accuracy, classification report) of the classification results per dataset and participant.

-Python notebook `xxxx.ipynb` presenting in its output the modelling results over each dataset, by each expert.
+Raw results: Dictionaries `results_GPT.pkl` and `results_GPT07.pkl` of predictions of GPT's first and second run, and dictionary `results_llama.pkl` of predictions of LLaMa.
+NOTE: These have three "results" columns, one for each of the three definition types: "results" is for the participant definition, "results_GPT10" for the co-created definition, and "Results_GPT1" for the GPT definition.

+Performance dataframes (with F1, accuracy, etc. per participant for each definition and each dataset): Dictionary  `metrics_df_llama.pkl` for LLaMa and `metrics_df_gpt07.pkl` and `metrics_df_gpt_cleaned_data.pkl` for GPT runs.

+The raw results can be used to obtain the performance dataframes with the notebook `Code/Raw_to_metrics.ipynb`.

+The performance dataframes are the input for the plotting script `Code/GPT_Plots.ipynb`.